mkristien/workshop_210215/zeny_v_it.md

 Hamilton has published more than 130 papers, proceedings and reports about sixty projects and six major programs.
 She is one of the people credited with coining the term "**software engineering**".
 On November 22, 2016, Hamilton received the Presidential Medal of Freedom from president Barack Obama for her work leading to the development of on-board flight software for NASA's Apollo Moon missions.

+### 1990s

+#### Brenda Laurel
+[Brenda Laurel, Ph.D.](https://en.wikipedia.org/wiki/Brenda_Laurel) is a video game designer and researcher.
+She is an advocate for diversity and inclusiveness in video games, a "pioneer in developing virtual reality", a public speaker and an academic.
+She is also a board member of several companies and organizations.
+She was founder and chair of the Graduate Design Program at California College of the Arts (2006–2012). and of the Media Design graduate program at Art Center College of Design (2000–2006).
+She has worked for Atari, co-founded the game development firm Purple Moon, and served as an interaction design consultant for multiple companies including Sony Pictures, Apple, and Citibank.
+Her current work focuses on STE(A)M learning and the use of augmented reality in STE(A)M learning.

 ## Autorky dokumentu
 Adriana Nagyova
+Zuzana Butasova